Falkirk Council Energy Efficiency Fund

 What does this involve?

-Falkirk Council's discretionary fund provides financial assistance to help small and medium-sized businesses reduce their carbon emissions to help Scotland reach its national net zero target by 2045.
+Falkirk Council offers funding to help small and medium-sized businesses in the area reduce their carbon emissions and help Scotland reach its national net zero target by 2045.

-The fund can provide grants to cover up to 75% of your project costs, with a maximum of £25,000 per grant.
-The fund can be used to make changes to business premises and business operations to reduce their carbon footprint from energy consumption.
+The funding can be used to make changes to your business premises and operations that will reduce your energy consumption.
 This might include:

-• installation of low and zero carbon generating technologies, such as solar PV, biomass and micro-wind
+- installing low or zero carbon generating technologies, such as solar PV, biomass and micro-wind

-• building fabric upgrades such as insulation, energy-efficient lighting, draught-proofing, double or triple glazing
+- building fabric upgrades such as insulation, energy-efficient lighting, draught-proofing, or double or triple glazing

 Am I eligible?